-Our recent release, Coronavirus (COVID-19) Infection Survey: characteristics of people testing positive for COVID-19 in England and antibody data for the UK: November 2020, offers more detailed analysis, including further exploration of the characteristics and behaviours of those with COVID-19, including symptoms among those testing positive by age, and patient-facing role by age.
+Our recent release, Coronavirus (COVID-19) Infection Survey: characteristics of people testing positive for COVID-19 in England and antibody data for the UK: December 2020, offers more detailed analysis, including further exploration of the characteristics and behaviours of those with COVID-19, including symptoms among those testing positive by patient-facing role by age, ethnicity and number of socially distanced contacts.
 This characteristics article also includes analysis on the likelihood of testing positive for COVID-19 antibodies in England, Wales, Northern Ireland and Scotland.